Cuckoo: Distribution and habitat

 The great lizard cuckoo is a large, insular cuckoo of the Caribbean.

-The cuckoos have a cosmopolitan distribution, ranging across all the world's continents except Antarctica.
+Cuckoos have a cosmopolitan distribution, ranging across all the world's continents except Antarctica.
 They are absent from the southwest of South America, the far north and northwest of North America, and the driest areas of the Middle East and North Africa, although they occur there as passage migrants.
 In the oceanic islands of the Atlantic and Indian Oceans they generally only occur as vagrants, but one species breeds on a number of Pacific islands and another is a winter migrant across much of the Pacific.

 The Cuculinae are the most widespread subfamily of cuckoos, and are distributed across Europe, Asia, Africa, Australia, and Oceania.
 Amongst the Phaenicophaeinae, the malkohas and Asian ground cuckoos are restricted to southern Asia, the couas are endemic to Madagascar, and the yellowbill is widespread across Africa.
 The coucals are distributed from Africa through tropical Asia south into Australia and the Solomon Islands.
 The remaining three subfamilies have a New World distribution, all are found in both North and South America.
 The Coccyzinae reach the furthest north of the three subfamilies, breeding in Canada, whereas the anis reach as far north as Florida and the typical ground cuckoos are in the Southwest United States.

 For the cuckoos, suitable habitat provides a source of food, principally insects and especially caterpillars, and a place to breed.
 For brood parasites the need is for suitable habitat for the host species.
 Cuckoos occur in a wide variety of habitats.
 The majority of species occur in forests and woodland, principally in the evergreen rainforests of the tropics, where they are typically but not exclusively arboreal.
 Some species inhabit or are even restricted to mangrove forests.
 These include the little bronze cuckoo of Australia, some malkohas, coucals, and the aptly named mangrove cuckoo of the New World.

 In addition to forests, some species of cuckoos occupy more open environments.
 This can include even arid areas such as deserts in the case of the greater roadrunner or the pallid cuckoo.
 Temperate migratory species, such as the common cuckoo, inhabit a wide range of habitats to make maximum use of the potential brood hosts, from reed beds (where they parasitise reed warblers) to treeless moors, where they parasitise meadow pipits.